opulo-inc/ohai/docs/order-fulfillment/index.md

 	- Shipments that contain a LumenPnP must have an orange fragile sticker adhered to the box after being taken through this form

 	![](oqc-form.png)

+## Handling Unfulfilled Inventory
+- After all outgoing orders are packaged, label all remaining pieces of `unfulfilled inventory` with the respective `order-number` and/or future `est-ship-date` these items are reserved for

+- If there is `unfulfilled inventory` leftover from the production lot without either a `order-number` or `est-ship-date` that can be allocated, consider these goods as spare stock keeping units for inventory and label each item with it's `build-number` and `production-date` (IE the date of the Friday from the week the item was built)

 ## Outgoing Quality Control (OQC)
 - Sort the taped boxes into the following stacks: